huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Chicken
 - [x] Peanut Butter

-#### Daniel "Ruby" Ruettiger famously played in a football game for which college?
+#### Daniel "Rudy" Ruettiger famously played in a football game for which college?

 - [x] Notre Dame
 - [ ] Cabrini